 My daughter was talking about one of her favorite teachers, and I asked her what made this teacher so great.
 She though for a moment and responded with, “He makes me feel special.”
 What a great thing to say about a teacher!
 There are many things we can do to make a student feel special.
 Some teachers create individual handshakes for each student and greet students with their special handshake.
 I’ve known of several teachers who give students fun nicknames, and students always seem to love those names.
 Last year I asked one of my most challenging students to get me a Coke from the vending machines, and you would have thought she had won the lottery!
 It’s funny how asking a student for a small favor means so much to that student.
 Another way to make students feel special is to spend time with them.
 Students LOVE it when we eat with them at lunch or play with them at recess.
 Even if you’re teaching fifth graders, they’re not too big to play with their teacher.
 Although I will admit that it’s getting harder and harder as I get older.
 Last year was the first time I ever lost in a race with my students.
 It was devastating!
 I don’t do random “student of the week” awards, because I avoid turning things into a competition where it’s possible to “lose” or to miss out with something.

 What to Avoid

 Even though it may be extremely challenging, I try to always remain calm.
 Nothing good will ever come from me losing my temper and/or yelling in the classroom.
 Positive relationships are not formed from fear.
 I also avoid backing students into a corner where the student has no choice but to rebel or lash out in order to save their pride.
-I try to give students an out and a choice to give the student a sense of control and empowerment.
+I try to give students an out and a choice to give them a sense of control and empowerment.
 We have to remember that many of our most challenging students have experienced trauma in their life and are desperately seeking some sort of control in their life.